 In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
 Food and Drug Administration regulations establish limits for contaminants in bottled water, which must provide the same protection for public health.
-The City of Bordentown Water Department routinely monitors for constituents in your drinking water, according to Federal and State laws.
-The table on the other side of this report shows the results of our monitoring for the period of January 1st to December 31st, 2016.
-Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
-The presence of contaminants does not necessarily mean that your water poses a health risk.
+The Bordentown Water Department routinely monitors for constituents in your drinking water, according to Federal and State laws.
+The table on the other side of this report shows the results of our monitoring for January 1st to December 31st, 2017.
+Drinking water, incl. bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
+The presence of con-taminants does not necessarily mean your water poses a health risk.
+More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline (1-800-426-4791).